awsdocs/amazon-elasticache-docs/doc_source/redis/GettingStarted.ConnectToCacheNode.md

 1. Sign in to the AWS Management Console and open the ElastiCache console at [ https://console\.aws\.amazon\.com/elasticache/](https://console.aws.amazon.com/elasticache/)\.

-1. From the navigation pane, choose **Redis**\.
+1. From the navigation pane, choose **Redis clusters**\.

    The clusters screen will appear with a list of Redis \(cluster mode disabled\) and Redis \(cluster mode enabled\) clusters\.
 Choose the cluster you created in the [Creating a Redis \(cluster mode disabled\) cluster \(Console\)](GettingStarted.CreateCluster.md#Clusters.Create.CON.Redis-gs) section\.

-1. To find the cluster's Primary and/or Reader endpoints, choose the box to the left of cluster's name\.
+1. To find the cluster's Primary and/or Reader endpoints, choose the cluster's name \(not the radio button\)\.
 ![\[Image: Primary endpoint for a Redis (cluster mode disabled) cluster\]](http://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/images/Reader-Endpoint.png)

    *Primary and Reader endpoints for a Redis \(cluster mode disabled\) cluster*

    If there is only one node in the cluster, there is no primary endpoint and you can continue at the next step\.

-1. If the Redis \(cluster mode disabled\) cluster has replica nodes, you can find the cluster's replica node endpoints by choosing the cluster's name\.
+1. If the Redis \(cluster mode disabled\) cluster has replica nodes, you can find the cluster's replica node endpoints by choosing the cluster's name and then choosing the **Nodes** tab\.

    The nodes screen appears with each node in the cluster, primary and replicas, listed with its endpoint\.
 ![\[Image: Node endpoints for a Redis (cluster mode disabled) cluster\]](http://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/images/ElastiCache-Endpoints-Redis-Node.png)

    *Node endpoints for a Redis \(cluster mode disabled\) cluster*

 1. To copy an endpoint to your clipboard:

-   1. One endpoint at a time, find then highlight the endpoint you want to copy\.
+   1. One endpoint at a time, find the endpoint you want to copy\.

-   1. Right\-click the highlighted endpoint, then choose **Copy** from the context menu\.
+   1. Choose the copy icon directly in front of the endpoint\.

-   The highlighted endpoint is now copied to your clipboard\.
+   The endpoint is now copied to your clipboard\.
 For information on using the endpoint to connect to a node, see [Connecting to nodes](nodes-connecting.md)\.

 A Redis \(cluster mode disabled\) primary endpoint looks something like the following\.
 There is a difference depending upon whether or not In\-Transit encryption is enabled\.